ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-surpass-record-£8million-sales-turnover.md

         \

-        A shout-out to Team ASL, because you don’t grow by £1 million in 12 months without (excuse my French) a bloody good team.
+        A shout-out to Team ASL, because you don’t grow by £1 million in 12 months without an incredible team.
 From Sales to Costing, Technical, Engineering, Purchasing, Production and Accounts - you absolutely smashed it, well done guys! 👏\

         \